Kingsley Wilson: Department of Defense press secretary (April 2025–present)

 On April 24, 2025, Wilson became the acting Department of Defense press secretary, replacing John Ullyot.
 The department announced on May 23 that she would serve as press secretary.
+Her appointment at age 26 makes Wilson the youngest Pentagon press secretary in U.S. history.

 Views

 Wilson has called for "zero immigration and mass deportations".
 She has stated that transgender people should not be allowed to own firearms and that they are not visible in a "healthy country".
 Several of Wilson's posts on X have criticized Republicans, including Florida governor Ron DeSantis and former speaker of the House Kevin McCarthy, in favor of Donald Trump.
 She stated that speaker of the House Mike Johnson lacked "testicular fortitude" and called for senator Lindsey Graham to be deported after he supported military aid to Ukraine.

 In posts on X, Wilson has opposed U.S. military interventions, including military support for Israel and Ukraine.
 In July 2024, she referred to NATO as an "international HR department".
 In a One America News interview in 2023, Wilson called for Ukrainian president Volodymyr Zelenskyy to be arrested; conversely, she praised Vladimir Putin's "encyclopedic knowledge of his people's history" in Tucker Carlson's interview with Putin.
 Wilson has expressed support for Serbian nationalism.
 In 2024, she endorsed Alternative for Germany.

-Wilson has repeated claims that Leo Frank committed the murder of Mary Phagan; modern historians generally agree that Frank was wrongfully convicted.
-She has stated that the Black Lives Matter movement has an "affinity for race-based violence" and referred to George Floyd as a "career criminal".
+Wilson has repeated claims that Jewish lynching victim Leo Frank committed the murder of Mary Phagan; modern historians agree that Frank was wrongfully convicted.
+She has referred to George Floyd as a "career criminal", and has asserted that the Black Lives Matter movement has an "affinity for race-based violence".
 Wilson believes in the Great Replacement conspiracy theory.